-NYIT (New York Institute of Technology) offers a combined baccalaureate/doctor of osteopathic medicine degree program to talented, highly motivated students.
-A select number of those who qualify will be admitted to the College of Arts and Sciences at NYIT.
-Upon successful completion of three undergraduate years plus the first year in NYIT College of Osteopathic Medicine, the student will receive a Bachelor of Science in Life Sciences (pre-professional option).
+New York Institute of Technology offers a combined baccalaureate/doctor of osteopathic medicine degree program to talented, highly motivated students.
+A select number of those who qualify will be admitted to the College of Arts and Sciences at New York Institute of Technology.
+Upon successful completion of three undergraduate years plus the first year at New York Institute of Technology College of Osteopathic Medicine (NYITCOM), the student will receive a Bachelor of Science in Life Sciences (pre-professional option).

-The combined program enables students to achieve B.S./D.O. degrees in seven years rather than the traditional eight.
-Specifically, in order for a student to be considered for acceptance to the College of Osteopathic Medicine, and invited for a personal interview, the student must complete the College of Osteopathic Medicine Admissions application and meet the following criteria:
+The combined program enables a student to achieve both a B.S. degree and a D.O. degree in seven years rather than the traditional eight.
+Specifically, in order for a student to be considered for acceptance to the College of Osteopathic Medicine and invited for a personal interview, the student must complete the AACOMAS application and meet the following criteria: